 And yet, in spite of itself, Gooch Grundy is hilarious.
 The game tries so hard to be outrageous, and with enough time and distance, that itself is funny.
 Its misfires become punchlines.
 A sport like Full Contact Figure Skating walks that line perfectly: it sounds witty and vicious but maybe too self-consciously clever.
 Decades removed from the game’s attempts to impress anyone, you have to gape in disbelief that it would commit to something so bizarre.

 These ridiculous ideas fare even worse in practice.
 Across the board, controls rarely fit each sport and distract from the goal when they function at all.
 Many of the X-Decathlon events share the same unresponsive, sluggish combat actions, regardless of whether they’re appropriate or necessary.
-The 3D Maze (somehow a sport?) suffers in particular and boils down to a morass of punching and running into walls.
-And woe unto you if you play the Hippo Push, a sport where you push a hippopotamus down a racetrack by hammering a button for about five minutes – though that too usually descends into violence.
+The 3D Maze (a sport, somehow?) suffers in particular and boils down to a morass of punching and running into walls.
+And woe unto you if you play the Hippo Run, a sport where you push a hippopotamus down a racetrack by hammering a button for about five minutes – though that too usually descends into violence.

 God help me, I loved every second of this mess.
 Every misstep has some reason to laugh with it.
 Events demanding precision timing that the controls can’t supply always end in some over-the-top, explosive failure.
 Races grind to a halt as everyone runs low on energy, blinks in and out of consciousness, then gets knocked out by an airborne slice of pizza.
 The live-action graphics endearingly sputter along as if being hand-cranked.
 The actor playing Chip Binkley fumbles through his lines with a wobbly Mid-Atlantic accent and keeps looking down to read his script.
 Each new corner of Gooch Grundy’s X-Decathlon is a riot.
 If this was a movie, a boom mic would fall into the shot.

 Unintentional humor doesn’t fix unwieldy design, of course.
-But Gooch Grundy‘s shoddiness provides the motivation to keep playing.
+But Gooch Grundy‘s shoddiness provides a motivation to keep playing.
 Whether or not you succeed barely matters.
-You can’t get discouraged over losing something so ridiculous and broken, letting you delight in its warped sensibilities without the pressure to win.
-In that sense, it bests the fierce competitiveness of better, more coherent games.
+You can’t get discouraged over losing something so ridiculous and broken.
+It lets you delight in its warped sensibilities without the pressure to win.
+In that sense, it’s superior to better, more coherent games that are actually competitive.

 Its open structure helps too: every event can be tried independently, and the Championship mode goes on regardless of your performance.
 You can buy items with your winnings in-between rounds, but that’s the extent of the continuity.
 You’re not obligated to trudge through a lousy event to see the best parts of the game.
 The Troubled Waters swimming event has few worthwhile qualities apart from the 3D sharks, for example, and once you get the idea, you can quit and move on without missing anything.